Who we are

 I am a person in long term recovery with over 22 years of experience in non-profit leadership.
-I am a Certified Peer Support Specialist with a BA in Accounting and Management from The College of St. Scholastica.
+I am an LADC and a trained Peer Recovery Specialist with a BA in Accounting and Management from The College of St. Scholastica.
 I have worked most of my professional career as the Financial Coordinator for the local domestic violence shelter, followed by the Operations Director for Life House, an organization serving homeless and street engaged youth, and most recently as the South St. Louis County DWI Court Coordinator.

 Throughout the years, I have served on The Victory Fund board of directors, and had the opportunity to be involved in several meaningful projects including the opening of the new building for Safe Haven Shelter for Battered Women, the renovation and opening of the Safe Haven Resource Center, and the renovation of the Life House Loft, a shelter for homeless youth.

 Today, I continue to support individuals in their recovery and represent the recovery community on the South St. Louis County DWI Court.
 I find purpose and meaning in connecting with participants and being part of a phenomenal team, led by Judge Floerke, that I credit with giving me the gift of healing time with my adult son lost to suicide, while in recovery and living with depression and anxiety.
 It is this experience that drives my passion as a co-founder and project director of Recovery Alliance Duluth, a recovery community organization that honors all pathways to recovery and provides access to support and connection for all individuals who seek the desire to recover.

 I am a person in long term recovery, a mother, and passionate business professional.
 I dedicate much of my personal time to connecting with people to establish their own path to recovery and supporting them through the process.